 HOW TO START BIKING IN PHILADELPHIA

-Being active in your local civic association is one of the best ways to stay informed and to have input on proposed changes in your community.
-There are hundreds of them located in neighborhoods across the city, and these days many of them are more active than ever.
+Being active in your local civic association is one of the best ways to stay informed and have input on community life.
+There are hundreds of them located in neighborhoods across the city.
+These days many are more active than ever.
 Check out this map to see every Registered Community Organization (RCO) in the city of Philadelphia.

 HELP STUDENTS (AND TEACHERS) IN PHILLY

-Philly schools in every corner of the city are dedicated to giving their students the academic, social-emotional, and physical support they need to grow up to be citizens.
-No matter if you don’t have a student at home: Philly’s kids, Philly’s educators are ours, and we Philadelphians should do our part to help our young people succeed.
+Philly schools work hard to give Philly kids vital academic, social-emotional and physical supports.
+No matter if you don’t have a student at home.
+Philly’s kids and educators are ours.
+We Philadelphians should do our part to help our young people succeed.

 20+ EDUCATION ORGANIZATIONS TO SUPPORT IN PHILADELPHIA